kiran-foundation/website/src/content/donation/memberShip.md

     paragraph: " Sponsor a Pratibha for the full   duration of their education."
 cardSixthData:
     heading: " Any amount you want to donate"
-    paragraph: " Donate a laptop to support ducational initiatives."
+    paragraph: " Donate a laptop to support educational initiatives."
 membershipCardBtn: " Donate now "
 ---